jagtalon/chatmail/www/src/index.md

 Feel free to use [Orbot](https://orbot.app/) or a trusted VPN when you're using this service as well for increased privacy.

+If you're having trouble connecting, check out the [status page](https://lahat.computer/status/babababa) to see if there are any issues.

 ## Creating an account

 1\. <b>Download</b> [Delta Chat](https://delta.chat) on your phone or computer.